jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 ## Geofeed Link

-The IP Network object class ([@!RFC9083, section 5.4]) MAY include a link object for the geofeed file URL (also referred to as a Geofeed link object) in its "links" array, with the following REQUIRED JSON members:
+The IP Network object class ([@!RFC9083, section 5.4]) MAY include a link object for the geofeed file URL (also referred to as a Geofeed link object) in its "links" array ([@!RFC9083, section 4.2]).
+In RDAP, the "value", "rel", and "href" JSON members are REQUIRED for any link object.
+Additionally, for a Geofeed link object, the "type" JSON member is RECOMMENDED.
+Pertinent details of a Geofeed link object:

-* "value" -- The "value" JSON value is the context URI ([@!RFC9083, section 4.2]).
-* "rel" -- The "rel" JSON value is the link relation type and set to the "geo" string.
+* "rel" -- The link relation type is set to the "geo" string.
 The "geo" link relation type is new and will be registered in the IANA Link Relations Registry (see (#link_relations_registry)).
-* "href" -- The "href" JSON value is the target URI and set to the HTTPS URL of the geofeed file for an IP network.
+* "href" -- The target URI is set to the HTTPS URL of the geofeed file for an IP network.

-Per the definition of a web link ([@!RFC8288]), a Geofeed link object may have additional JSON members.
-Specifically:

-* "type" -- The "type" JSON value is the media type for the target URI.
-Given that the geofeed data is mostly intended for use by automated/scripted processes, it is RECOMMENDED that server operators set a media type in Geofeed link objects.
+* "type" -- Given that the geofeed data is mostly intended for use by automated/scripted processes, it is RECOMMENDED that server operators set a media type for the target URI in a Geofeed link object.
 See (#media_type_for_a_geofeed_link) for acceptable "type" values.
-* "hreflang" -- The "hreflang" JSON value is an attribute for the target URI and could be used to indicate the languages the geofeed data is available in.
-It is OPTIONAL.

 There MAY be zero or more Geofeed link objects in the "links" array of an IP Network object.
 In other words, the Geofeed link objects are OPTIONAL.